thumblemonks/riot/index.md

       end
     end # An Array

-By the way, you can put use any kind of ruby object in your context description.
+By the way, you can put any kind of ruby object in your context description.
 Riot will call `to_s` on the actual value before it is used in a reporting context.
-This fact will become useful later ;)
+This fact will become [useful later](./hacking.html#context-middleware) ;)

 ### Assertion Macros